Design Is In The Detail

-That is to say, there are ways that you can use negative space to direct the eye.
+That is to say, there are ways that you can use negative space to direct the eye and create a positive visual impact.
 Get creative.
 Be savvy as far as what you’re suggesting the reader look at by having a white space strategy.

 Alignment is so important.
 What this means is how elements are placed within the frame of the design.
 Very often you will see things aligned to the left.
 This is true of text especially.
 To this end, many designers will use left alignment.